JessebotX/web-library-hugo-theme/README.md

   you're looking to publish some web serials
 * Mobile-first design: site fits on both desktop, mobile and other devices
+* Link to RSS Feed for each web serial
 * Chapter pagination with keyboard shortcuts
   * Flip through chapters using your arrow keys
 * Color scheme toggle button at the top of each page